 Most marketers stress about traffic all the time.
 Getting to page 1 of search engines and driving traffic from Facebook ads is what most people are obsessed about.
 However, all of this is of no use if that traffic doesn’t convert.

 Conversion rate optimization (CRO) consists of optimizing landing pages, app screens, ads/messaging and more to increase your conversion rate.
-It emphasizes on various key performance indicators (KPIs) like improving the number of customers, registrations, downloads, etc.
+It emphasizes various key performance indicators (KPIs) like improving the number of customers, registrations, downloads, etc.

 In addition to improving your ROI, optimisation helps to defend against the limited attention span of your average visitor by giving them what they want before they tire of looking for it and move on.